 In Section \ref{sec:sec:interpretbg}, a causal MPDAG is defined as an MPDAG that can represent a restricted Markov equivalence class induced by a CPDAG $\mathcal{G}^*$ and a pairwise causal constraint set ${\cal B}$.
 Below, we first show that such a CPDAG $\mathcal{G}^*$ is unique.

-\begin{proposition} The restricted Markov equivalence class represented by any given causal MPDAG $\cal H$ is induced by a unique CPDAG ${\cal G}^*$ and some pairwise causal constraint set.
+\begin{proposition} Given a causal MPDAG $\cal H$, any restricted Markov equivalence class that can be represented by $\cal H$ is induced by the same CPDAG ${\cal G}^*$ and some pairwise causal constraint set.
 Moreover, there exists a direct causal constraint set ${\cal B}_d$ such that $[{\cal H}]=[{\cal G}^*, {\cal B}_d]$. \end{proposition}

-Following Proposition~\ref{nonemptyMPDAG}, we introduce the definitions of generator and minimal generator.
+Following Proposition~\ref{nonemptyMPDAG}, we introduce the notions of a generator and a minimal generator.

-\begin{definition}[Generator and Minimal Generator] Let $ \cal H $ be a causal MPDAG and $ {\cal G}^* $ be the unique CPDAG of the restricted Markov equivalence classes represented by $ \cal H $.
+\begin{definition}[Generator and Minimal Generator] Let $ \cal H $ be a causal MPDAG and $ {\cal G}^* $ be the unique CPDAG of all restricted Markov equivalence classes that can be represented by $ \cal H $.
 A direct causal constraint set (or equivalently, a set of directed edges) $ \cal A $ is called a generator of $ \cal H $ if $[{\cal H }]=[{\cal G}^*, {\cal A }]$.
-A generator $ \cal A $ is called minimal if the number of direct causal constraints in $ \cal A $ is less or equal to other generators of $\cal H$. \end{definition}
+A generator $ \cal A $ is called minimal if the number of direct causal constraints in $ \cal A $ is less than or equal to that in any other generator of $\cal H$. \end{definition}